CBEP-SoCB-Details/Presumpscot_WQ/Analysis/E.coli_Analysis.md

 <img src="E.coli_Analysis_files/figure-gfm/unnamed-chunk-31-1.png" style="display: block; margin: auto;" />

-So, in fact, the mixed model shows slightly LARGER confidence intervals than a simple linear model.
+The mixed model shows slightly LARGER confidence intervals than a simple linear model.
 This is, presumably because the year to year variation is so large, it swamps out the advantage of accounting for month to month variability directly.

 We thus see no advantage to using the more complex models for our purposes, which is to summarize results in a compact manner for figures